Georgia Tech: Notable people

 Georgia Tech's first two graduates were H. L. Smith (top row, center) and G. C. Crawford (top row, far right).

 There are many notable graduates, non-graduate former students and current students of Georgia Tech.
 Georgia Tech alumni are known as Yellow Jackets.
 According to the Georgia Tech Alumni Association:

 [the status of "alumni"] is open to all graduates of Georgia Tech, all former students of Georgia Tech who regularly matriculated and left Georgia Tech in good standing, active and retired members of the faculty and administration staff, and those who have rendered some special and conspicuous service to Georgia Tech or to [the alumni association].

 The first class of 95 students entered Georgia Tech in 1888, and the first two graduates received their degrees in 1890.
-Since then, the institute has greatly expanded, with an enrollment of 14,558 undergraduates and 6,913 postgraduate students as of fall 2013.
+Since then, the Institute has greatly expanded, with an enrollment of 21,028 undergraduates and 31,436 postgraduate students as of fall 2025.

-Jimmy Carter, the 39th President of the United States (1977 to 1981) and Nobel Peace Prize winner, briefly attended Georgia Tech in the early 1940s before matriculating at and graduating from the United States Naval Academy.
+Jimmy Carter, the 39th president of the United States (1977 to 1981) and Nobel Peace Prize winner, briefly attended Georgia Tech in the early 1940s before matriculating at and graduating from the United States Naval Academy.
 Juan Carlos Varela, a 1985 industrial engineering graduate, was elected president of Panama in May 2014.
 Another Georgia Tech graduate and Nobel Prize winner, Kary Mullis, received the Nobel Prize in Chemistry in 1993.
 A large number of businesspeople (including but not limited to prominent CEOs and directors) began their careers at Georgia Tech.
-Some of the most successful of these are Charles "Garry" Betty (CEO Earthlink), David Dorman (CEO AT&T Corporation), Mike Duke (CEO Wal-Mart), David C. Garrett Jr. (CEO Delta Air Lines), and James D. Robinson III (CEO American Express and later director of The Coca-Cola Company).
+Some of the most successful of these are Charles "Garry" Betty (CEO, Earthlink), David Dorman (CEO, AT&T Corporation), Mike Duke (CEO, Wal-Mart), David C. Garrett Jr. (CEO, Delta Air Lines), and James D. Robinson III (CEO, American Express and later director of The Coca-Cola Company).

-Tech graduates have been deeply influential in politics, military service, and activism.
+Georgia Tech graduates have been deeply influential in politics, military service, and activism.
 Atlanta mayor Ivan Allen Jr. and former United States Senator Sam Nunn have both made significant changes from within their elected offices.
-Former Georgia Tech President G. Wayne Clough was also a Tech graduate, the first Tech alumnus to serve in that position.
-Many notable military commanders are alumni; James A. Winnefeld Jr. who served as the ninth Vice Chairman of the Joint Chiefs of Staff, Philip M. Breedlove who served as the Commander, U.S. Air Forces in Europe, William L. Ball was the 67th Secretary of the Navy, John M. Brown III was the Commander of the United States Army Pacific Command, and Leonard Wood was Chief of Staff of the Army and a Medal of Honor recipient for helping capture of the Apache chief Geronimo.
-Wood was also Tech's first football coach and (simultaneously) the team captain, and was instrumental in Tech's first-ever football victory in a game against the University of Georgia.
+Former Georgia Tech president G. Wayne Clough was also a Tech graduate, the first Tech alumnus to serve in that position.
+Many notable military commanders are alumni: James A. Winnefeld Jr., who served as the ninth vice chairman of the Joint Chiefs of Staff; Philip M. Breedlove, who served as the Commander, U.S. Air Forces in Europe; William L. Ball, who was the 67th Secretary of the Navy; John M. Brown III, who was the Commander of the United States Army Pacific Command; and Leonard Wood, who was chief of staff of the Army and a Medal of Honor recipient for helping capture of the Apache chief Geronimo.
+Wood was also Georgia Tech's first football coach and (simultaneously) the team captain, and was instrumental in Tech's first-ever football victory in a game against the University of Georgia.
 Thomas McGuire was the second-highest scoring American ace during World War II and a Medal of Honor recipient.